Sasha-Str/Sasha-Str/README.md

 I have no idea what I'm doing 🙈

-Really, though, I've recently started trying to use gen-ai to create a "diglot weave".
+In any case, I've recently started trying to use gen-ai to create a "diglot weave".
+I've also built a simple neural network that tries to predict returns on the stock market.
+I've done it mostly to learn how the process works, but the testing looks decent so if it performs well I might even use it.

 Got a couple more ideas I might try soon...
 <!--
 **Sasha-Str/Sasha-Str** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.